 Boxes 10a and 10b identify the number of your qualifying dependents that are either under the age of 17 (box 10a) or age 17 and over (box 10b).
 This information is used to compute the allowable Dependent Tax Credit.
+Include only those dependents in box 10a or 10b that you are using to compute the allowable Dependent Tax Credit claimed on line 49.

-NOTE: If a person who is a qualifying parent or grandparent also qualifies as your dependent, you may include that person as a dependent in box 10b, or you may claim that person as a qualifying parent or grandparent in box 11a.
+NOTE: If a person who is a qualifying parent or grandparent also qualifies as your dependent, you may include that person as a dependent in box 10b to compute the allowable Dependent Tax Credit or you may claim that person as a qualifying parent or grandparent in box 11a.
 You may not include the same person in both box 10b and box 11a.